kensanata/just-halberds/Knives.md

 get you a grant to a piece of land in the wilderness.
 Taking possession of said land is up to you, of course.

-**Chair**: Your skills as a mage have been recognised and a sponsor offers you a teaching position at a magic school.
+**Chair**: Your talents as a mage have been recognised and a sponsor offers you a teaching position at a magic school.

 **Posts**: Your services to a community, be it gangsters or